Celery: Celery juice

-In 2019, a trend of drinking celery juice was reported in the United States, based on "detoxification" claims posted on a blog.
+In 2019, a trend of drinking celery juice was reported in the United States, based on "detoxification".
 The claims have no scientific basis, but the trend caused a sizable spike in celery prices.
+Celery juice contains less fiber and higher concentrations of oxalates than raw, whole celery.

+Garnish

+Celery stalks are a common garnish for Bloody Marys, caesars, and other cocktails.
+With food celery accompanies buffalo wings and similar dishes.